creme332/creme332.github.io/_tabs/about.md

 order: 4
 ---

-I'm creme332, a computer science graduate student from Mauritius.
+I'm creme332, a recent computer science graduate from Mauritius, now working as a full-stack developer.
 This blog is a digital diary where I share my experiences and document my thoughts while working on projects.
 What drives me is the constant evolution and innovation happening every day in this field, and I enjoy exploring new ways to apply my skills.

 Feel free to reach out to me at c34560814 [at] gmail [dot] com if you have any queries.